RichardLitt/gaelic-resources/README.md

 # Gaelic Resources
-A list of computational resources for Gaelic
+A list of computational resources for Gaelic.

+This list has grown out of https://github.com/RichardLitt/endangered-languages, my list for all open source resources for low resource languages.
+I'm particularly interested in Gaelic, going forward.

 ## Corpora